Ghost of Tsushima: Gameplay

 The game features a large open world which can be explored with or without guidance based on wind direction.
 The three islands of Tsushima are unlocked gradually as the player progresses.
 The island of Izuhara is unlocked first, followed by Totoyama and Kamiagata.
+Access to Iki Island is granted to those who purchased the DLC after entering Izuhara.
 Players travel to different parts of Tsushima on horseback and can use an item that acts as a grappling hook to access difficult-to-reach areas.
 As the player explores the world, yellow birds will guide Jin to locations of interest.
-These include hot springs which increase Jin's maximum health, "Bamboo Strikes" which increase Jin's maximum resolve upon completion, "Pillars of Honor" which contain additional cosmetic designs for Jin's weapons and armor, and locations in which Jin will meditate and compose haiku.
+These include hot springs which increase Jin's maximum health, "Bamboo Strikes" which increase Jin's maximum resolve upon completion, "Pillars of Honor" which contain additional cosmetic designs for Jin's weapons, and locations in which Jin will meditate and compose haiku.
 By following torii gates and completing a platforming challenge, the player will find Shinto shrines and unlock charms that grant the player passive perks such as decreasing damage taken, reducing enemy detection speed, and increasing how much health is recovered when healing.
 Foxes will also lead Jin to Inari shrines, which increase the number of charms Jin can equip.

 The game features side quests and NPCs with whom the player can interact.
 Players can also liberate Mongol-controlled villages and camps by eliminating all the enemies stationed in the area.
 Combat stances are unlocked after Jin observes or kills Mongol leaders.
 Completing side quests or helping NPCs grants players minor charms and gifts which can be collected at altars.
 In particular, completing "Mythic Tale" side quests will unlock unique armors and special combat techniques.
 Each armor set has different properties that provide various benefits during combat.
 Most sets of armor and clothing can be upgraded by collecting materials found in the game's world.
 Jin's appearance can also be further customized with masks, helmets and headbands.